robyu/lighttpd-docker/README.md

 ## Usage

+Prior to building the docker image, create a htdigest password called dotpasswd which specifies the name of the authorized <user>:
+- htdigest -c dotpasswd 'authorized users only' <user>

+The default configuration file uses mod_auth for challenge login.
+It's important that the "realm" specified in the auth.require block matches the realm specified in the htdigest command.
+In this case, "realm" is "authorized users only".

 In the instructions that follow, replace:

 - `<home-directory>` with the path of the local directory you want to serve content from.